Launch Looker Studio and create a blank report

-Explore and Create Reports with Data Studio
+Explore and Create Reports with Looker Studio

-Google Data Studio turns your data into informative dashboards and reports that are easy to read, easy to share, and fully customizable.
+Looker Studio turns your data into informative dashboards and reports that are easy to read, easy to share, and fully customizable.
 Dashboarding allows you to tell great data stories to support better business decisions.

 BigQuery is Google's fully managed, NoOps, low cost analytics database.
 With BigQuery you can query terabytes and terabytes of data without having any infrastructure to manage or needing a database administrator.
 BigQuery uses SQL and can take advantage of the pay-as-you-go model.
 BigQuery allows you to focus on analyzing data to find meaningful insights.